modolabs/Kurogo-Mobile-Web/doc/Guide/modulenew.rst

   considered a robust solution

 Now that we have a controller, we can utilize it in our module.
-Here is an updated *SiteVideoModule.php*
+Here is an updated *VideoWebModule.php*

 .. code-block:: php
    :linenos: